-Gravel and rock may be used, but is not permitted for use or substitution for shrubs, ground cover, and may not extend to within twenty-four (24") inches of the interior side of the public sidewalk.
+Gravel and rock may be used (as a mulch option in front yards), but is not permitted for use or substitution for shrubs, ground cover, and may not extend to within twenty-four (24") inches of the interior side of the public sidewalk, i.e. the section of public sidewalk on the front yard side.